 Older Americans Month is an annual event dating back to 1963, when President John F. Kennedy designated May as Senior Citizens Month.
 It was later renamed Older Americans Month, honoring older Americans and celebrating their contributions to our communities and our nation.

-Older Americans Month events and activities will be posted in AgeWise King County in the months leading up to and through May of each year.
-Additional events may be posted on the Area Agency on Aging calendar.
-To submit event information, e-mail AgeWise King County editor email@example.com.
+Older Americans Month events and activities are posted on our Calendar and promoted in AgeWise King County in the months leading up to and through May of each year.
+To submit event information, e-mail email@example.com.

 Administration on Community Living Resources (ACL)